BWEntertainment/Project-Rusty/README.md

 > Update 2 - Codename DASH
 > - Added the ability to "dash" forward.
 (Use the 'E' key)*
 > - Fixed a few backend bugs
+> * 'E' key for keyboard, 'X' button on XBOX controller, and 'Square' on DUALSHOCK 4 controller
-> More updates coming tomorrow!
+> Big update coming tomorrow!

 #### Changelog for v0.6
 > Update 1 - Codename EXISTENCE